 Similar Horror Novels: It, Misery, and The Sentinel

 The Book: If you haven't already devoured the other thrillers by Gone Girl author Gillian Flynn, you'll be pleased to discover another page-turner.
 Dark Places is about a young woman who revisits the crime that earned her big brother a life sentence in prison for killing the rest of her family.
-She sets out to discover what really happened.
+After the tragedy, she sets out to discover what really happened.

 Thrill Teaser: "I have a meanness inside me, real as an organ.
 Slit me at my belly and it might slide out, meaty and dark, drop on the floor so you could stomp on it."